Broadway Danny Rose: Home media

 Broadway Danny Rose was released through MGM Home Entertainment on DVD on November 6, 2001.
 A limited edition Blu-ray of 3,000 units was released by Twilight Time on April 8, 2014.

 Legacy

 Actor Alec Baldwin has discussed how he has, with some degree of regularity, "hosted parties where the only activity is just watching Broadway Danny Rose together".

+Safdie Brothers have both mentioned it as among their favorite films.

+The Marvelous Mrs. Maisel episode "The Testi-Roastial" (2023) was inspired by this film.